awsdocs/aws-systems-manager-user-guide/doc_source/document-schemas-features.md

 ## Schema version 0\.3<a name="automation-doc-syntax-examples"></a>

 **Top\-level elements**
-The following example shows the top\-level elements of a schema version 0\.3 Automation document in JSON format\.
+The following example shows the top\-level elements of a schema version 0\.3 Automation runbook in JSON format\.

 ```
 {